sjilss/h264_qdct_ptc/README.md

 # h264_qdct_ptc
 <b> Timeline </b><br/>

+2020-9-3: The source codes are undergoing the security check.
+After the check, we will upload the missing source codes.

-From 2020-8-20: After the publication, we start to upload the entire source codes since the previous version is not complete.
+2020-8-20: After the publication, we start to upload the entire source codes since the previous version is not complete.

 From 2020-2-20 to 2020-3-1:
 In the 1.2.20 version, we provide the practical H.264 video embedding and extraction tools, and associate (partial) codes for explaining PTC in practice.